syncfusion-content/blazor-docs/blazor/diagram-component/annotations/events.md

 ## Text Change

-* While editing the node's or connector's annotation, this event can be used to do the customization.
+* While editing the node's or connector's annotation, [TextChanged](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_TextChanged) event can be used to do the customization.
 * When the node's or connector's annotation is changed in the diagram, this event is getting triggered.

-The `TextChangeEventArgs` notifies when the annotation of an element undergoes editing.
+The [TextChangeEventArgs](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextChangeEventArgs.html) notifies when the annotation of an element undergoes editing.

 The following code example shows how to register and get the notification from the TextChanged event.